My top tips on trying traditional Peruvian food and drinks:

 The beer sucks and there’s no chicha available.
 Now what?
 Grape brandy!
 Pisco is Peru’s pride and joy, though they are fighting Chile for the designation of being the country where this strong spirit originated.

 The first historical mentions of pisco are from Ica in Peru in the 1600s, which gives Peru the upper hand in the dispute.
 We ventured out into the Ica vineyards to take a tour of oldest distillery in South America—established in 1684—, La Caravedo.
-Read more about our side trip to Ica from Paracas.
+Read more about our day trip in my article about places to see in (and around) Paracas.

 Tip: La Caravedo also provides stunning accommodation with an incredible looking swimming pool, as well as one of the best restaurants we ate at in Peru.
 This isn’t France, but maybe a weekend in the vineyards in Peru is just what you need!

-If you want to drink something a little less potent and a little more fun, opt for the popular cocktail called pisco sour.
-It mixes pisco brandy with syrup, lime juice, egg whites and bitters to create a herby, tarty, sweet drink.
+If you want to drink something a little less potent and a little more fun, opt for the popular Peruvian pisco drink called pisco sour.
+It mixes pisco brandy with syrup, lime juice, egg whites and bitters to create an herby, tarty, sweet drink.
 It’s good!

 Pisco sour looks like a little colorless beer with a nice foamy white top.

 Again, Chile claims that pisco sour is their national drink, as does Peru.
-We’re over here tired of all the fighting, wishing everyone would just chill out.
+I’m over here tired of all the fighting, wishing everyone would just chill out.
 Have a pisco sour and relax!

 An institution in Peru, Inca Kola is a yellow soda that is a national pride in the country.
 It doesn’t look like much with its bright yellow color, and it doesn’t really taste like much either, if you ask me.
 Unless you like bubblegum flavor.